LouD82/korean-meal-planner/docs/session-guide.md

+# Session 16
+Implemented user settings and preferences functionality with persistent storage, providing users with customizable options for dietary preferences, meal planning, shopping, and UI appearance.

 # Session 15
 Implemented enhanced UI styling with modern components and responsive design, creating a more professional and user-friendly interface across all pages.